-Our analysis revealed that mobility flows across boundaries were less frequent compared to those within boundaries.
-As illustrated in Fig. 1(B–D), the kernel density estimations (KDE) of the ratios between the real flux and the expectation show large differences within and across boundaries at the city (Fig. 1B), country (Fig. 1C), and continent (Fig. 1D) levels, revealing a preference for relocating within the same geographical entities rather than between them.
-These findings underscore the role of spatial scale in shaping scientists’ mobility patterns.
+Our analysis revealed that movement across administrative boundaries were less frequent than movement within boundaries.
+As illustrated in Fig. 1(A–C), the kernel density estimations (KDE) of the ratios between the real flux and the expectation show large differences within and across boundaries at the city (Fig. 1A), country (Fig. 1B), and continent (Fig. 1C) levels.
+This discrepancy suggests a distinct preference for relocating within the same geographical entity rather than crossing its boundaries, underscoring the impact of spatial scale on scientists’ mobility patterns.